dybran/App-Deployment-on-Kubernetes-Cluster/App-Deployment-on-K8s-Cluster.md

 __Problems encountered:__

 - The pod responsible for the database deployment was found to be inactive.
 Upon troubleshooting, it appeared that the problem was from the image.
-To address this, I created a new version of the image using the Dockerfile.
-Following this, I proceeded to upload the to DockerHub.
+To address this, I created a new version of the image using the Dockerfile then proceeded to upload to DockerHub.